 Where to visit

 Although Aegina is one of the closest islands to the Greek mainland it has a strong get-away-from-it-all island feel.

 Corfu sits in the Ionian opposite the wild and rugged mountains of Epirus.
 The island is blessed with gorgeous beaches and many quiet, unspoilt villages.

 Crete, Greece's largest island, was the cradle of Minoan civilisation with a wealth of monuments to explore.
-It is also renowned for its incredible beaches, traditional mountain villages, dramatic gorges and wealth of history.
+It is also renowned for its incredible beaches, traditional mountain villages, dramatic gorges ...

 No vehicles here, just the odd donkey!
 A picturesque, high quality destination, ideal for escaping the busier islands.

 The Shirley Valentine island is famous for its party image but there is more to discover here.....